Medication Errors And Medical Malpractice

 The U.S. Food and Drug Administration (FDA) points out that similarities in drug names contribute to drug confusion.
 The name of prescription medication may look very much like the name of another drug.
 This can cause a doctor to give a patient the wrong prescription name, or a pharmacy to provide a patient with the incorrect drug.

 Sometimes drugs may be confused because the name of a drug is pronounced similarly to the name of another drug.
 You might be told the name of a drug by your doctor, but when you tell your pharmacist or another doctor the name of the medication, the other party may think you are talking about a different drug altogether.

 To reduce the possibility that you will end up with the wrong medication, you should have the name of the drug written down.
 Do not rely simply on hearing the name of the medication.
 Before you fill out your prescription, ask your doctor if there are similar drug names that might be confused about your current medication.
 Also, check with a pharmacist or the health care provider you are involved with to confirm the identity of your prescribed drug.

-To learn more about how we can represent your interests in cases of medication or pharmacy errors and complications, please call a medical malpractice lawyer from our firm today at (317) 854-5877.
+To learn more about how we can represent your interests in cases of medication or pharmacy errors and complications, please contact a medication error lawyer from our firm today at 317-978-9973.